 Tomorrow, a person for the position of Planner will be interviewed.

-One1 was eliminated by Stridiron due to no Personal Liability Insurance.
+ONE1 was eliminated by Stridiron due to no Personal Liability Insurance.
 Stridiron has asked surrounding townships for suggestions to no avail.
-One1 company is located in Traverse City, but they seem to be more in tune with larger communities.
+ONE1 company is located in Traverse City, but they seem to be more in tune with larger communities.

-Please bring any and all ideas for filling this position to the board, as there is only one1 company to consider at this time.
+Please bring any and all ideas for filling this position to the board, as there is only ONE 1 company to consider at this time.
 Hawkins asked the educational requirements, Stridiron didn’t know.
 He stated some have Bachelors’, some Masters etc., but would be comfortable with an accredited planner.